msolefonte/tww2-victory-conditions-overhaul/src/factions/tomb-kings/README.md

 	* Own al least 7 of the following units:
 	    * Necropolis Knights, Sepulchral Stalkers
 	* Capture the Black Pyramid of Nagash
-	* Construct at least 5 pyramids
+	* Construct at least 1 pyramid
 * **Long Victory Conditions**:
 	* Destroy all Vampire factions
 	    * Necrarch Brotherhood, Strygos Empire ,The Silver Host, Sylvannia, Von Carstein, The Drowned, Pirated of